How Many Calories Do 100 Squats Burn?

 • Combined with cardio

-• Performed with correct form
+• Performed with proper form

 • Gradually increased in intensity